Review: North Kingstown Golf Course

 The military planes by the 13th green

-The 14th is the hardest par 3 on the back at 188 yards.
-The wind usually plays a big role on this hole, pushing many well-struck balls into the numerous greenside bunkers.
 The 15th is another fantastic hole and probably the hardest hole for the majority of golfers that play this course.
-At 403 yards, this sharp dogleg right requires a carry of 125 yards over Fry’s Pond to an elevated fairway.
-Drives that fade too far right will be in a valley of trees and will necessitate a punch-out.
-This green slopes hard back-to-front and left-to-right, and many players will have long irons or woods into this hole.
+At 416 yards, this sharp dogleg right par 4 requires a carry of 125 yards over Fry’s Pond to an elevated fairway.
+Drives that slice too far right will find a valley of trees and necessitate a punch-out, while drives down the left or too far will run through the fairway.
+This green is off to the right and slopes hard back-to-front and left-to-right with a bunker on the right.

 The intimidating 15th teeshot

-The dogleg left par 4 16th
+The par 4 16th

 The downhill approach at 16

-The par 4 17th on a dreary winter day
+The par 4 17th

 IMG_8780